andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 #### Generating Fake News
 They evaluated their results by comparing human-written articles from reputable news sources, Grover-written articles trained with only reputable news articles, human-written propaganda, and Grover-written propaganda.

-They then used **Amazon's Mechanical Turk** platform to recruit people to evaluate the outputs based on stylistic consistency, content sensibility, and overall trustworthiness.
+They then used <a href="https://www.mturk.com/">Amazon's Mechanical Turk</a> platform to recruit people to evaluate the outputs based on stylistic consistency, content sensibility, and overall trustworthiness.
 They found that while Grover is not as good at writing propaganda as a human, it can rewrite human-written propaganda and make it seem even more trustworthy.
 We tried this ourselves using the author's website, and put these input parameters into Grover:

 - <b>Domain</b>: nytimes.com
 - <b>Date</b>: November 6, 2019